 Telephone; 01559 370341

-Logs, electricity, bedlinen & towels included in price Central heating available October-May (included in price) Free WiFi Natural spring water Beautiful views Only 30 minutes from beaches One well behaved dog welcome (£15)
+Logs, electricity, bedlinen & towels included in price Central heating available 1st October-1st May (included in price) Free WiFi Natural spring water Beautiful views Only 30 minutes from beaches We regret the cottage is not suitable for children under 5 years andwe do not accept dogs in the cottage.

 Short Breaks available (min.
 3 nights, out of peak seasons only)